Camera Assistant Invoice Template

-A camera assistant invoice is used by freelance and contracted first (1st) and second (2nd) assistant camera operators to list the hours that were spent on set recording and handling the filming of a movie, television show, or other video production.
-Camera assistants aid the camera operators and set directors with tasks that can include taking care of film equipment, carrying cameras from one filming location to another, keeping the camera in focus, and other tasks relating to ensuring the quality of the recording is maintained.
+A camera assistant invoice is used by freelance and contracted first (1st) and second (2nd) assistant camera operators to list the hours spent on set recording and handling the filming of a movie, television show, or other video production.
+Camera assistants aid camera operators and set directors with caring for film equipment, carrying cameras from location to location, keeping the camera in focus, and other tasks maintaining recording quality.Make a Free Invoice Now

 - First (1st) vs. Second (2nd) Assistant Camera